Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 The U-bus departs from stop 8 (towards Eddington) at Cambridge train station and stops at [Churchill College/Wilberforce Road on Madingley Road](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf) which is a five minute walk from **Wychfield/Trinity Hall** and a two minute walk from the Centre for Mathematical Sciences.
 The U-bus also stops at the Porter's Lodge of [**Robinson College**](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf) on Grange Road which is a ten minute walk from the Centre for Mathematical Sciences.

 For the accommodation at **Wyng Gardens** use the [A the Busway Service](https://www.thebusway.info/routes-times.shtml) (from stop 9 at Cambridge station, towards St Ives) or the [number 1 bus](https://www.stagecoachbus.com/routes/east/1/arbury-fulbourn/xeao001.o) (stop 7 at Cambridge train station, towards Arbury).

+## Walking

+Cambridge is small and compact, and it is usual for people to walk or ride between various parts of the city, especially in summer.
+There are e-scooters and e-bikes for hire but you may find parking inconvenient during the Summer School.

+Walking distance from the CMS to Wyng Gardens accommodation is 20 minutes, Wychfield 10 minutes and the Hilton (Fellows House on Milton Road) is 25 minutes.

 # Accommodation